tissyamalik/ShapeAI_MLR/README.md

-# SHAPEAI BOTCAMP ON PYTHON AND MACHINE LEARNING
-Hi I made this project during the 7 Days Bootcamp, conducted by <b> SHAPEAI
+Hi I made this project during the 7 Days Bootcamp on Python and Machine Learning, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI. <br><br>Here's the link for you to watch the sessions as well<br>